What is blasphemy of the Holy Spirit?

 "Therefore I tell you, every sin and blasphemy will be forgiven people, but the blasphemy against the Spirit will not be forgiven.
 And whoever speaks a word against the Son of Man will be forgiven, but whoever speaks against the Holy Spirit will not be forgiven, either in this age or in the age to come." —Matthew 12:31-32

-Thinking of an unforgiveable or unpardonable sin is a pretty scary prospect!
+Thinking of an unforgivable or unpardonable sin is a pretty scary prospect!
 Especially if we don't quite understand what this "blasphemy against the Spirit" even means.
 Let's take a look at the context of Matthew 12:22-32 and Mark 3:22-30, where we find this account of Jesus speaking to the Pharisees.

 The Pharisees Deny Jesus' Divinity